 What are the benefits of having a merchant account?

-- Gives you the ability to accept payments in a wide variety of currencies
+- Accept payments in a wide variety of currencies

-- Provides safe payment options for your customers
+- Provide safe payment options for your customers

-- Protects you from fraudulent transactions and chargebacks
+- Protect you from fraudulent transactions and chargebacks

 What are the advantages of using a merchant account over a payment processor?

 A payment processor is a third-party company that handles transactions for a merchant such as Authorize.Net, Paypal, or Stripe.
 When you choose a merchant account over a payment processor, you can benefit from the following advantages.

 - Quicker access to your money.
 When customers pay through a payment processor service such as Paypal, the payment arrives in your account, but not immediately in your bank account.
 It stays there until you request a transfer, which can take up to seven days.
 With a merchant account, funds sit in a merchant account before they are automatically deposited into your bank account.

 - More cost effective.
 Payment processors charge higher transaction fees.
 If your business has a high monthly transaction volume, a merchant account will be less costly.